newaetech/sonata-pcb/README.md

 ## PCB Status

-The board is currently UNTESTED.
-Gerbers are available but not recommended until some smoke tests are done!
-Expect this to be updated early 2024 with stauts & potentially updated design files once this is done!
+Rev0.2 Gerbers are available but not recommended until more tests are done!
+See the issues tab for known problems with the PCB, of which there are a few.